From Eh to Oz

 Private Rentals

 This is the most popular option for students from Canada studying at Australian universities.
+The most popular suburbs are in neighbouring Southport and Parkwood or closer to the beach in Surfer’s Paradise or Labrador.

-Smith Collective – Southport
+Smith Collective (Southport)

 Smith Collective is right in the heart of Southport, just 5 km from Surfers Paradise and 3 km from the Gold Coast CBD.
 Within walking distance to Griffith, hospital, grocery store, train station, you can choose between modern and spacious 1-, 2- or 3-bedroom apartments.